phusion/phusion-server-tools/README.md

     0 0,12 * * * /tools/silence-unless-failed /tools/backup-mysql

+### backup-postgresql - Rotated, compressed, encrypted PostgreSQL dumps

+A script which backs up all PostgreSQL databases to `/var/backups/postgresql`.
+By default at most 10 backups are kept, but this can be configured.
+All backups are compressed with gzip and can optionally be encrypted.
+The backup directory is denied all world access.

+It uses `psql` to obtain a list of databases and `pg_dump` to dump the database contents.
+If you want to run this script unattended you should therefore set the right login information relevant environment variables such as PGUSER.

+Encryption can be configured through the 'encrypt' option in config.yml.

+Make it run daily at 12:00 AM and 0:00 AM in cron:

+    0 0,12 * * * /tools/silence-unless-failed /tools/backup-postgresql

 ## Monitoring and alerting

 ### monitor-cpu - Monitors CPU usage and send email on suspicious activity